devdicated/exekutor/README.md

 #### Options

-`--identifier=arg`: The identifier of the worker to stop. (translates to `--pidfile=tmp/pids/exekutor.%{identifier}.pid`)
+- `--identifier=arg` – The identifier of the worker to stop. (translates to `--pidfile=tmp/pids/exekutor.%{identifier}.pid`)

-`--pidfile=path`: The path to the PID file of the worker to stop.
+- `--pidfile=path` – The path to the PID file of the worker to stop.

-`--all`: Stops all daemonized workers with default pidfiles (ie. `tmp/pids/exekutor*.pid`).
-You can use `pidfile` option to indicate another pidfile pattern.
+- `--all` – Stops all daemonized workers with default pidfiles (ie. `tmp/pids/exekutor*.pid`).
+You can use `pidfile` option to use a custom pidfile pattern.

-`--shutdown_timeout=int`: The amount of seconds to wait before killing a worker process.
+- `--shutdown_timeout=int` – The amount of seconds to wait before killing a worker process.

 ### Restart